Smooth Talk: Critical response

+Metacritic, which uses a weighted average, assigned the a score of 74 out of 100, based on 13 critics, indicating "generally favorable" reviews.
 Roger Ebert, who awarded the film 3.5 stars out of 4, described it as "almost uncanny in its self-assurance".

 Writing of the restored film, Richard Brody of The New Yorker said, "Chopra strikes an astoundingly tactile, intimate vision of Connie’s terror together with the burdens of self-doubt and silence that she endures—and that predators foster.
 The film’s power is enormous throughout; spare means (long-held close-ups, a four-minute take of sisterly confessions) evoke a drama that seems to have been filmed holding its breath."

 Marshall Shaffer of Slant Magazine wrote "The film adequately recognizes the thin line between male seduction and coercion."
 Jake Cole, also of Slant, awarded the film 3.5 stars, saying "Dern nails the devastation of a woman learning how evil and exploitative the world of men can be, and just as David Lynch’s film Blue Velvet] ended on a note of society's mask of civilized jollity reasserting itself in the face of deeper awareness, so, too, does Smooth Talk conclude with Connie, faced with no recourse to change anything, find a way to compartmentalize her rude awakening for the sake of survival."

 Home media

 The film was released on DVD by MGM Home Entertainment on December 7, 2004.
 The film was released on Blu-ray for the first time by Olive Films on November 24, 2015.
-The Criterion Collection released a special edition Blu-ray & DVD of the film on February 23, 2021.
+The Criterion Collection released a special edition Blu-ray and DVD of the film on February 23, 2021.
 The edition is a two-disc set which includes Chopra’s short films, retrospective interviews with the director and cast, and behind-the-scenes featurettes.